 Please be sure to register for email updates on the properties or neighborhoods you are most interested in.
-You can register by sending me an email for updates or to open a free Listingbook account for your luxury home search on Estero’s communities such as Bella Terra, Cacades of Estero, Copper Oaks, Colonial Oaks, Grandezza, Meadows of Estero, Miromar Lakes, Rapallo, Rookery Pointe, Stoneybrook, Villagio, Shadow Woods, or the beautiful and upscale Golf & Waterfront Community West Bay Club offering luxury single family homes and high rise living, at your convenience.
+You can register by sending me an email for updates or to open a free Realtor Database account for your luxury home search on Estero’s communities such as Bella Terra, Cascades of Estero, Copper Oaks, Colonial Oaks, Grandezza, Meadows of Estero, Miromar Lakes, Rapallo, Rookery Pointe, Stoneybrook, Villagio, Shadow Woods, or the beautiful and upscale Golf & Waterfront Community West Bay Club offering luxury single family homes and high rise living, at your convenience.

 I pride myself in giving the best in customer service and would be happy to assist you in finding your luxury dream home in Southwest Florida.

 In Early Estero, author Quentin Quesnell wrote that when the Spanish came to Mound Key near the mouth of the Estero River in 1567, they found the thriving capitol of the native Calusa Indians.
 By the 1700’s, the dwindling Calusa had fled to Key West, then Cuba, leaving the area to Cuban fisherman, outlaws and pirates.